Test2220/PowerUp_2018_Repo/README.md

 OR

-1. Import project from git option in eclipse
+1. Import project from git option in eclipse or IDEA
 2. Use the URL in the clone button (HTTPS)
 3. Import the project into working set.
 ```